CrunchyData/postgres-operator/docs/content/references/crd.md

     <tbody><tr>
         <td><b>clusterName</b></td>
         <td>string</td>
         <td>The name of an existing PostgresCluster to use as the datasource for the new PostgresCluster.
-PostgresCluster.</td>
+Defaults to the name of the PostgresCluster being created if not provided.</td>
         <td>false</td>
       </tr><tr>
         <td><b>options</b></td>